tjosseau/objectyve/readme.md

 a = new A() ;
 ```

-This allows you to avoid using `new A` which for some reason looks against JavaScript's philosophy as it looks like a class-based way of instanciating.
+This allows you to avoid using `new A` which for some reason looks against JavaScript's philosophy.
+See here why : http://ericleads.com/2012/09/stop-using-constructor-functions-in-javascript/

 ----